wozniakmikolaj/crypto-eda/README.md

 # crypto-eda
-A quick project for scrapping tweets about crypto and some translation and sentiment analysis using transformers
+A quick project for scrapping tweets about crypto and some translation and sentiment analysis using transformers I did a while ago.